aoancea/course-oop/README.md

     * Polymorphism

 ## What is Object-Oriented Programming
- * An approach to designing and building applications that are:
+ * An approach to designing and building applications that are easy to understand and change
-  * Flexible
-  * Natural
-  * Well-crafted
-  * Testable
  * By focusing on objects that interact cleanly with one another